filiplajszczak/filip.lajszczak.dev/posts/how-to-deploy-haunt-site-on-sourcehut-pages.md

 Ok, I know what domain to use.
 How do I upload my website?

-Run `hut push site.tar.gz` command.
+Run `hut push -d yourusername.srht.site site.tar.gz` command.
+Replace `yourusername.srht.site` with your custom domain if you have one.

 Is it all?